Search Articles

 In order to qualify for Medicaid, a nursing home resident's income must not be above a certain level.
 Most states allow individuals to spend down their excess income on their care until they reach the state's income standard.
 But other states impose an "income cap," which means no spend-down is allowed.

 In 2019, the income cap in these states will be $2,313 a month.
-For more on the income cap, click here.
+For more on the income cap, refer to this article.

 Created date: 12/26/2018